wcm-io-caravan/caravan-rhyme/README.md

   }
 ````

-An actual HAL resource that corresponds to the ItemResource looks like this:
+An actual HAL resource that matches the `ItemResource` interface defined above looks like this:

 ````
 {